anand-dev-parekh/Chess-Game/README.md

 ## Test Locally
 I built and ran the game using vsCode launch.json to make it simple.
-If you would like to do so also, update to launch.json and settings.json with your paths to javafx module.
+If you would like to do so also, update launch.json and settings.json with your paths to your javafx module (you must download this yourself).